Masterquiz/masterquiz/README.md

 # Hi there 👋

 ## Something about me?
-- [X] 🔭 I’m currently working on https://masterquiz.github.io
-- [X] 📫 How to reach me: www.masterquiz@gmail.com
+📫 How to reach me: www.masterquiz@gmail.com

 <hr>
 <div align="center">